JamieVaughn/vue-blog/docs/posts/lookup_tables.md

 <img src="" alt="animal" id="selection">
 ```
-And the javascript can use one of our lookup tables from before, which you'll notice we can easily extend with a new `bear` field.
+And the javascript can use one of our lookup-tables from before, which you'll notice we can easily extend with a new `bear` field.
 We can also keep unused fields without consequence, like `frog`, which might be used in another UI component but won't be used in this one, and it will safely be inert here:
 ```js
 function factorySound(str) {
   return {